mbafrani/AutomaticCPNModelGenerator/README.md

 # Process Discovery Using Python - CPN Model WS2020
-Implement the discovery and simulation of cpns in pm4py.
+Implement the discovery and simulation of CPN models in pm4py.

 Participants: